Check our video tutorial above on how to wrap your hands for Boxing, Kickboxing, MMA, Muay Thai or any other contact sport.

 - Wrap the material twice around your palm, then wrap it once more around your wrist.

-- Roll the material around the back of your hand and around your thumb twice.
+- Roll the material around the back of your hand and your thumb twice.
 Roll it around your wrist once more.

 - From the inside of your wrist (the side where your thumb is), roll your wrap between your pinky and ring finger.
 Return to the inside of your wrist and repeat for the spaces between your ring and middle finger, and again for the space between your middle and index finger.